status-im/nim-chronos/docs/src/async_procs.md

-Async procedures are those that interact with `chronos` to cooperatively suspend and resume their execution depending on the completion of other async procedures which themselves may be waiting for I/O to complete, timers to expire or tasks running on other threads to complete.
+Async procedures are those that interact with `chronos` to cooperatively suspend and resume their execution depending on the completion of other async procedures, timers, tasks on other threads or asynchronous I/O scheduled with the operating system.

 Async procedures are marked with the `{.async.}` pragma and return a `Future` indicating the state of the operation.